The X series through Albion Prelude provides examples of the following tropes:

 The Springblossom corvette.
 It requires the completion of the Terran Conflict main plot, good Terran rank, ~20million credits for the corvette (more expensive than some of the station-transporting TL ships), and then hunting down the factories that produce the weapons for the ship (in a sector some 800 kilometers wide, with a huge asteroid blocking traffic through the center), then (usually) supplying the factories with the goods necessary to produce it because the sector has a pitiful amount of traders for its size.
 Once you've done all that, you've got what is effectively the best corvette, or best ship in the entire game.
 Crazy top speed (it outruns some scout ships!), crazy firepower, and a huge cargo bay equivalent to some transporter ships.
 The only time you'll ever need to use anything else is for some luxury taxi missions — it has enough cargo space to carry enough ammo to kill destroyer class ships if you can wedge it into their blind spot.

 AGI Task Force capital ships require a huge amount of effort to acquire, mostly because players cannot buy them and have to resort to "permanently borrowing" them.
 ATF capital ships are usually deep in Terran territory, and surrounded by a large flotilla of corvettes and fighters, plus the Terran navy, which is no less dangerous.
-A missile frigate is required (40+ million credits) to boarding a ATF capital ship, as are at least 15 highly experienced marines (which requires a large investment of time, combat, and money to train).
+A missile frigate is required (40+ million credits) for boarding an ATF capital ship, as are at least 15 highly experienced marines (which requires a large investment of time, combat, and money to train).
 Once the marines have taken over the ship, the player's ATF reputation (and their access to Terran space) will be permanently damaged, and the player will then need to figure out how to get a heavily damaged capital ship out of a sector full of very angry Terrans.
-Once the ship is safe and sound in Commonwealth space, the player will then need to equip the damned thing, which is no small effort with the Terran's infamously undependable economy, which is an a constant state of collapse - making a well-supplied weapons factory difficult to find.
+Once the ship is safe and sound in Commonwealth space, the player will then need to equip the damned thing, which is no small effort with the Terran's infamously undependable economy, which is in a constant state of collapse - making a well-supplied weapons factory difficult to find.
 Each Point Singularity Projector for the ship is over a million credits.
 Once the ship is fully kitted out, however, it becomes one of the most powerful ships in the game (especially their missile frigate) with very few drawbacks.
+Albion Prelude fixed this problem by having their ships purchasable in Terran shipyards.

 Informed Equipment: When you fit a gun to a slot on a ship, a cannon appears in a corresponding spot on the ship's model.
 It looks exactly the same no matter what gun you put there.
 Other equipment doesn't even do that much.